profsmith89/ctps/_sources/chap08.md

 ## Where is that pixel?

 When we write a Python script to blend a hidden image into an envelope image, the two images might be the same size, and in this case, we're simply laying one image over the other.
 We could also place several small images in a large envelope image.
-In this, we'll want to say where in the envelope image we want to place each hidden image, and to do this, we need a coordinate system that uniquely identifies each pixel in an image.
+In this, we'll want to say where in the envelope image we want to place each hidden image, and to do this, we need a coordinate system that uniquely identifies each pixel.

-We haven't needed to think about the coordinate system in images because all of the work we have done to this point has had us process each and every pixel.
-Using PIL's `getpixel` and `putpixel` methods, we indexed individual pixels in an image's 2D array using a coordinate tuple `(x,y)`, but where in an image is a particular `(x,y)` coordinate?

-To answer this question, we can look at [the Python Imaging Library documentation where it says](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#coordinate-system) that it "uses a Cartesian pixel coordinate system, with (0,0) in the upper left corner.
-Note that the coordinates refer to the implied pixel corners; the centre of a pixel addressed as (0, 0) actually lies at (0.5, 0.5)."
+From Chapter 6, we know that PIL defines the upper lefthand corner pixel with the `(0,0)` coordinate.[^fn8] But beyond this, we haven't really thought about an image's coordinate system because everything we've done has had us process each and every pixel in the image.

 ## And how did we get there?

-Similar to how we ignored the coordinate system in our images, we also haven't thought much about the particulars of our *traversal* of an image's pixels.
-Our scripts contained two nested for-loops,[^fn8] and we randomly picked one dimension for the outer for-loop (i.e., `src.size[0]`) and the other dimension fell to the inner for-loop (i.e., `src.size[1]`).
+Because we had to touch every pixel, we also ignored the particulars of our *traversal* of the pixels in an image.
+Our scripts contained two nested for-loops,[^fn9] and we randomly picked one dimension for the outer for-loop (i.e., `src.size[0]`) and the other dimension fell to the inner for-loop (i.e., `src.size[1]`).
 We also choose, honestly randomly, to start each for-loop at index 0.
-These are choices, and by making different choices, we change our *order of traversal* of the elements in the data set.
+These are choices, and by making different choices, we change the *order of traversal*.

 We can learn about an image's dimensions by looking at its `size` attribute.
-[The documentation says](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.size) that this attribute is "a 2-tuple (width, height)."
+[The PIL documentation says](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.size) that this attribute is "a 2-tuple (width, height)."
 This means that `src.size[0]` provides us with a measurement of the width of the image.
 In a Cartesian plane, this would correspond to the x-axis, which is often how we labeled the outer loop in our scripts.
-You can also think of this index as numbering the columns in our image.
+You can also think of this index as numbering the columns of pixels in our image.
 The other value, `src.size[1]` in our scripts, represents the height of the image, or the number of rows of pixels in it.

 ## Visualizing a traversal